EdTriplett/project_dinnerbell/README.md

 * DELETE /api/users/picture :: Deletes a user profile picture

-## To Develop / Running the App Locally
+## To Develop / Run the App Locally

-For Github:
+From Github:

 * Clone the repository.
 * Run npm install inside of the root directory.